Litterman/EZClimate/README.md

 You can find the most recent releases at: https://pypi.python.org/pypi/ezclimate/.

 ## Documentation
 See the [EZ-Climate User's Guide](https://oscarsjogren.github.io/dlw/) for EZ-Climate documentation.
-(21 March 2019: Please note that we are currently revising the paper.
-The code is changing on a near-daily basis.
-The user guide, hence is no longer up-to-date, and no longer works with the Python 3.7-compliant code.
-We will have an update soon.)

 In order to get the tip documentation, change directory to the `docs` subfolder and type in `make html`, the documentation will be under `../../ez_climate_docs/html`.
 You will need [Sphinx](http://sphinx.pocoo.org) to build the documentation.